hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/customdockerimage2.md

 ## Test your changes

-You should now be able to run `kubectl apply -f ...` to update the catalog image and recreate the cluster and it should now start without error.
+You should now be able to run `kubectl apply -f ...` to update the catalog image and recreate the cluster and it should now start without any issues.